msu-netlab/MSU_CSCI_466_Programming_Assignments/README.md

 ```

 in separate terminal windows.
-Be sure to start the server first, to allow it to start listening on a socket, and start the client soon after, before the server times out.
+Be sure to start the server first, to allow it to start listening on a socket used by `network.py`, and start the client soon after, before the server times out.

 ## BONUS